johnfedoruk/bangular/aio/content/guide/deployment.md

 that displays the hero with `id: 42`.

 There is no issue when the user navigates to that URL from within a running client.
-The Angular router interprets the URL and routes to that page and hero.
+The Bangular router interprets the URL and routes to that page and hero.

 But clicking a link in an email, entering it in the browser address bar, or merely refreshing the browser while on the hero detail page &mdash;